LaRambla20/Repo01-ResearchTrack1/README.md

 					turn right a little
 				retrieve the distance and the angular displacement of the detected silver token, calling the detect_silver_tokens function
 		else:
-			Grab the silver token
-			if the grabbing succeeds:
+			Grab the silver token with the method R.grab() if the grabbing succeeds:
 				turn 180 degrees
-				release the silver token
-				step back a little to avoid hitting it turn 180 degrees to reset the orientation to the initial one
+				release the silver token with the method R.release() step back to avoid hitting the silver token just released turn 180 degrees to reset the orientation to the initial one
 	else:
 		retrieve the number of golden tokens dangerously near, calling the check_dangerous_tokens function